stanbar/stanbar/README.md

 - ⚡ Fun fact: ...
 -->

-Software developer and PhD student in informatics.
+Software developer and PhD student in informatics at GdanskTech.
 I love reading, thinking, writing and programming.

 Professionally, my research interests are in the area of blockchains, cryptography and secure computation.